jblayter/SDM-Playbook/strategy/success-metrics-framework.md

 **Purpose:**
 Provide a comprehensive framework for measuring and tracking success across technical delivery, team health, business impact, and strategic alignment during roadmap execution.

+**Progress Over Process:**
+Focus on measuring outcomes that matter, not activity completion.
+Use metrics to accelerate progress and make better decisions, not to create reporting overhead.
+The goal is to understand what's working and what isn't, not to fill out dashboards.

+**Bias for Action:**
+Don't wait for perfect metrics.
+Start with simple questions, make quick decisions based on available data, and iterate your measurement approach.
+Most measurement decisions are reversible, so take calculated risks and move fast.

+## Quick Start: Essential Metrics (5 Minutes)

+**Ask yourself these questions:**
+1. "Is my team delivering value consistently?"
+(Velocity, quality, reliability)
+2. "Are people growing and engaged?"
+(Satisfaction, retention, growth)
+3. "Are stakeholders happy with our partnership?"
+(Satisfaction, trust, alignment)
+4. "Are we making the right trade-offs?"
+(Business impact, technical health)

+**If you need more detail, use the comprehensive frameworks below.**

 ## 1. Metrics Categories

 ### Technical Delivery Metrics